Skip to content

 A Delta resident and one of the co-founders of the Vancouver Marathon and Vancouver Sun Run and co-founder of SportMedBC, has died.

-Dr. Jack Taunton’s recent death was noted on social media.
+Dr. Jack Taunton’s death Wednesday was noted on social media.

-“Dr. Jack was unhesitatingly generous in sharing his expert medical advice through every injury …” said Roger Robinson on Facebook.
+Roger Robinson said the same thing on Facebook.
+“Dr. Jack was unhesitatingly generous in sharing his expert medical advice through every injury …”

 “He suffered many health problems in later years but was an inspiration in his courageous insistence on rigorous exercise.
 He will be missed.”